Historical & Heritage | City | Hill Station | Beach | Lake & Backwaters

 The church is dedicated to 3rd century saint Philomena who was the daughter of the monarch of a small state in Greece.
 Her parents were childless for several years.
 They prayed Jesus to bless them with a child and the next year Philomena was born to them.
 Even in her childhood Philomena showed signs of piety.
 When Philomena was 13 years old her father took her to Rome to obtain the favour of Emperor Diocletian.
 The Emperor was enthralled by her beauty and wanted to marry her.
 But she refused and vowed to give herself .....

 The zoo was originally 10 acres and has expanded to over 250 acres currently.
-Mysore Zoo provides shelter to large number of animal species.
+Mysore Zoo provides shelter to a large number of animal species.
 The Zoo is famous for breeding some very rare animals in captivity.
-It has a fine collection of animals like lions, tigers, hyena, deer, elephants, rhinos, king cobras and birds.
-The highlights of the zoo are .....
+It has a fine collection of animals like lions, tigers, hyenas, deer, elephants, rhinos, king cobras, and birds.
+The highlights .....

 Historical & Heritage